ramgrg/SmartFarming/README.md

   * MPS Platform - for defining the metamodels within IoT for Smart Farming.
   * EMF Platform -  for defining the metamodels within IoT for Smart Farming.
-  * Epsilon (ETL and EGL) - for model transformation
+  * Epsilon (ETL and EGL) - for model transformation (Coming Soon)
   * xText and Sirius - for development of textual and graphical editors.
+(Coming Soon)

+How to use the project:
+  * MPS: MPS Project is under folder MPS -> SmartFarming.
+  * EMF: EMF Project is under folder EMF -> SmartFarming.
+Register smartFarming.ecore to be able to open the instances first time.

 ## Table Of Content
   ### 1. Describing Domain Specific Concepts